aniketwdubey/Karpenter-on-Existing-EKS-Cluster/README.md

 kubectl apply -f nodepool.yaml
 ```

-## 8\.
-Testing the Setup - Deploy Sample Application
+## Testing the Setup

-To test Karpenter's autoscaling capabilities, we'll deploy a sample application called "inflate".
-This application creates pods that consume resources, triggering Karpenter to provision new nodes as needed.
+Deploy a sample application to test Karpenter's autoscaling capabilities:

 Create a file named `inflate.yaml` with the following content: